paohuoche/leyline_technical_challenge/README.md

 After submiting the response to Party A, the api for submit should be returning a error that notified you have submited and without new amount updated.

+## At last
+Due to the mock api can not stimulate real-world scenarios, the pages do not function logically.